 ‘Dear, dear, no, of course not.
 What a thing to happen.
 Cleaners, again ?’

-The Pekinese started snuffling at FH’s trouser hems.
+The Pekinese started snuffling at Felix’s trouser hems.

 ‘Cleaners, call boy and now the prompter.
 Some of the cast are getting nervy too.
 Isobel’s threatening to pull out altogether unless something is sorted.
 What are we to do?’
 This was serious.
 Isobel Courtney was the leading lady and a positive catch for the theatre itself, which had been teetering gently for a while now.